astronomer/airflow-provider-sample/README.md

 12. Run `astro dev start` to build the containers and run Airflow locally (you'll need Docker on your machine).
 13. When you're done, run `astro dev stop` to wind down the deployment.
 Run `astro dev kill` to kill the containers and remove the local Docker volumes- use this command if you need to rebuild the environment with a new `.whl` file.

 > Note: If you are having trouble accessing the Airflow webserver locally, there could be a bug in your wheel setup.
-To debug, run `docker ps`, grab the container ID of the scheduler, and run `docker logs <scheduler-container-id>` to see the issue.
+To debug, run `docker ps`, grab the container ID of the scheduler, and run `docker logs <scheduler-container-id>` to inspect the logs.

 Once you have the local wheel built and tested, you're ready to [send us your repo](https://registry.astronomer.io/publish-rovider) to be published on [The Astronomer Registry](https://registry.astronomer.io).